Probely/farcaster-remote-agent/README.md

 ## Security considerations

 Installing third-party software components on a network carries an inherent risk.
-Being security professionals ourselves, we are very aware of this risk.
+Being security professionals ourselves, we are very aware of it.
 That is why Probely is designed with a security mindset from the ground up - the Remote Agent is no exception to this.